Xion/pyqcy/README.md

 ## How far does it go?

-Although quite functional (pun likely intended), the project is in experimental phase.
+Check out [the docs](http://pyqcy.readthedocs.org) for comprehensive explanation of features currently offered by _pyqcy_.

-The aim is to make it very similar to Haskell's _QuickCheck_, in extent permitted by the dynamic nature of Python.
+The aim of this project is to make it very similar to Haskell's _QuickCheck_, in extent permitted by the dynamic nature of Python.
+So far it turned out to be quite big extent :)

 ## Cool!
 Can I help?